pyllyukko/harden.yml/README.md

 1. <span id="fn1"/>Not a `pam-config`, but a modification to existing `/etc/pam.d/` files
 2. <span id="fn2"/>For all login methods and not just the console login
+3. <span id="fn3"/>Disabled by default and requires [libpam-ssh-agent-auth](https://packages.debian.org/sid/libpam-ssh-agent-auth) package.
+Needs to have higher priority than `krb5` or other password auths.

 Usage
 -----